GPTZero / 2025

 Capcut

-As a UGC Content Creator at GPTZero, I was tasked with driving relatable awareness of AI plagiarism detection and their other AI study products.
-Through research-driven storytelling and viral content design, I helped the company reach 6M+ views, directly influenced product improvements to the Citation Check feature, and boosted investor engagement.
+As a UGC Content Creator at GPTZero, I'm tasked with driving relatable awareness of AI plagiarism detection and their other AI study products.
+Through research-driven storytelling and viral content design, I helped the company reach 8.6M+ views, directly influencing product improvements and boosting investor engagement.

 The Challenge